-When there’s a new baby in your household things can be a bit hectic so the last thing you need is an added burden like nipple confusion.
+When there’s a new baby in the household things can be hectic, so the last thing you need is the added burden of nipple confusion.
 If you’re partially bottle feeding your baby, read on to learn all about nipple confusion and how Minbie can help you prevent it.

 It is recommended that babies be exclusively fed on breast milk for their first 6 months of life (http://www.who.int/topics/breastfeeding/en/) because breastfeeding is the biologically normal way to feed a baby and not exclusively feeding a baby with breast milk introduces a variety of risks for both Mom and Bub (https://www.breastfeeding.asn.au/bfinfo/health-outcomes-associated-infant-feeding).
 Mothers are most likely to be able to produce enough breast milk for at least the first 6 months of their baby’s life if they exclusively breastfeed throughout this crucial period of development.
 This may be accomplished through direct-latch breastfeeding or a mother may express breast milk and partially or fully feed her baby using the expressed breast milk (EBM).